-Adoptive parents must be in good health; see the Prospective Adoptive Parent (PAP) guidelines for more details.
+See the Prospective Adoptive Parent (PAP) guidelines for more details.

-One parent must travel to China.
+One trip, one parent travel permissible.

-Length of stay is approximately 10 to 14 days.
+Length of stay is approximately two weeks.

 China is a wonderfully diverse country, full of history, amazing sights, wonderful food and warm, welcoming people.
 Not surprisingly, however, it is different from the United States in every conceivable way (including having opposite days and nights).
 Time for families to adjust to the time change and initial culture shock is specifically built into the two-week trip.